 Your care team at Kentuckiana Pain Specialists will provide specific aftercare instructions tailored to your treatment.
 Follow-up appointments allow Dr. Nair to monitor your progress and adjust your care plan as needed.

-Risks and Side Effects of Radiofrequency Ablation
+Understanding the Risks and Side Effects of RFA

 Radiofrequency ablation is considered a low-risk procedure.
 Because it uses a small needle rather than a surgical incision, complications are uncommon.
 Possible side effects include: